slcs-jsc/jurassic/docs/manual/parallelization.md

 At the MPI level, retrieval runs are parallelized over:

-- independent retrieval cases,
+- independent retrieval cases listed in `DIRLIST`,
-- observation directories or datasets.
+- profile indices listed in `SHARED_IO_PROFLIST` for shared-file workflows.

 Each MPI rank processes a disjoint subset of retrieval tasks.